utnnproject/Time-Travel/README.md

 <img src="time_code.PNG" width=500>
 </p>

 The past frames are memorized in a list an this list is updated every frame.
-When the length of this list more than 7, the agent can take an option to go back frames.
+When the length of this list is more than 7, the agent can take an option to go back frames.

 ## Result of Time-Travel
 This is the exploration without using time-travel.
 You can see that the agent is exploring across the map to find the end point.